kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc6/2012-01-01-phonebook-create.md

 ### Using JSON

 A low level way of providing the layout is by using JSON.
-To learn more about specifying the layout in JSON, take a look at [Managing Data]({{site.userguide_schema_rc5}}/managing-data/).
+To learn more about specifying the layout in JSON, take a look at [Managing Data]({{site.userguide_schema_1_0_0}}/managing-data/).

+The raw JSON view of table layouts is intended for use by system administrators, or for low-level debugging purposes.
+Most users should use the `kiji-schema-shell` DDL tool to modify table layouts instead.
+But for completeness, we introduce the "raw" layout tool here as well.

-But first, we need to delete the table we just created, just so that we can create it another time using JSON!
+First, we need to delete the table we just created, so that we can create it another time using JSON.
 Use the following command to delete the table:

 <div class="userinput">
 {% highlight bash %}